 Dealers that rely on debt (floor plan) to finance their operations have even less ability to withstand hardship because payments must be made on the balance of the unsold inventory.
 A dealership should not have any more money tied-up in inventory than is absolutely necessary.
 This is why dealers sell vehicles to other dealers, even if the sale is at a loss.
 Doing so eases cash considerations.
 Excess inventory levels have negative consequences on cash flow and, consequently, on the ability to meet the cash demands of an ongoing business.

 Because of Volkswagen’s Stop Sales Orders, dealers were forced to pull popular models from their lots and have not had the opportunity to sell the vehicles to the public, other dealers or auto auction houses.
-Thus, dealers’ money has been tied up in inventory with no chance of a foreseeable return.
+And it is unclear what Audi may order its dealers to do if their gasoline vehicles are similarly implicated.
+Thus, dealers’ money has been, or will be, tied up in inventory with no chance of a foreseeable return.
 If “floor planned,” the dealers will carry interest and other costs associated with holding the cars during the pendency of the recall.
-If the inventory was financed with cash, dealers are unable to realize a financial return on the cash tied up in the unsold Volkswagen inventory.
+If the inventory was financed with cash, dealers are unable to realize a financial return on the cash tied up in the unsold inventory.
 Automotive auction houses have, likewise, been forced to carry expenses on vehicles subject to the Stop Sale Order.
-Finally, there is now a stigma associated with all Volkswagen vehicles and their values have dropped.
-All of these damages have been caused by Volkswagen’s deceptive actions.
+Finally, there is now a stigma associated with all Volkswagen vehicles (and some Audi vehicles) and their values have dropped.
+All of these damages have been caused by the manufacturer’s deceptive actions.

-These businesses, their employees and retail customers have been, and will continue to be, harmed by Volkswagen’s deceptive acts, and thus deserve compensation for their economic losses.
+These businesses, their employees and retail customers have been, and will continue to be, harmed by the manufacturer’s deceptive acts, and thus deserve compensation for their economic losses.